Welcome

 With that being said, let’s get started:

-What is a Beacon:#
+What is a Beacon:

 A beacon is a type of management frame in the IEEE 802.11 (Wi-Fi) protocol suite.
 It is periodically broadcasted by Wi-Fi APs to announce their presence and provide essential information about the network.
 Beacons are broadcasted on a specific channel and are part of the beacon frame category.

-Purpose of Beacons:#
+Purpose of Beacons:

 The primary purpose of beacons is to allow nearby Wi-Fi client devices to discover and connect to wireless networks.
 When a device (such as a laptop, smartphone, or IoT device) wants to connect to a Wi-Fi network, it listens for beacon frames from nearby APs.
 These beacons contain information such as the network’s SSID (Service Set Identifier), supported data rates, security settings, and other network parameters.

-Wi-Fi Beacon
+Beacon Content:

 A typical beacon frame contains various fields, including: